Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We render the `Controls` component just after `</svg>` because it's not an SVG component – it uses normal HTML.
 Unlike the other components, it needs our entire dataset as `data`.
 We use the `updateDataFilter` prop to say which callback function it should call when a new filter is ready.

 If this seems roundabout, I guess it kinda is.
 But it makes our app easier to componentize and keeps the code relatively unmessy.
 Imagine putting everything we've done so far in `App`.
-What a mess that'd be! :D
+What a mess that'd be! :laughing:

 ## Step 2: Build Controls component